simelation/simhub-plugins/packages/simhub-sli-plugin/README.md

 Packages are currently published as gzipped tar files, so you may need an appropriate tool to unzip them (e.g. [7zip](https://www.7-zip.org/)).

-Copy the `package\bin\Release\SimElation.SimHub.SliPlugin.dll` file from the package to your SimHub installation directory (e.g. `C:\Program Files (x86)\SimHub`) and (re)start SimHub.
+Copy the `package\bin\x86\Release\SimElation.SimHub.SliPlugin.dll` file from the package to your SimHub installation directory
+(e.g. `C:\Program Files (x86)\SimHub`) and (re)start SimHub.
 SimHub should ask for confirmation to enable the new plugin.

 ## Stock SLI-Pro firmware vs. Roso firmware